oxfordcontrol/TRS.jl/README.md

 * Finding the local-no-global minimizer
 * Solving the related constant-norm (`‖x‖ = r`) problem for all of the cases described above.

+This package has been specifically designed for large scale problems.
+Separate, efficient [functions for small problems](#solving-small-problems) are also provided.

 If you are interested for support of linear inequality constraints `Ax ≤ b` check [this](https://no-link-yet.com) package.

 The main reference for this package is